Skip to main content

 sig_path = 2

-Similar to sig_path = 1, only implements safety check via `level2``.
+Similar to sig_path = 1, but includes a safety check via level2.

 • disarm is always zero.